Aquanty/rtd-hgs/docs/source/index.rst

 --------------

-|

-:math:`\bullet \bullet \bullet`

 --------------

-| Write inactive elements to file
+| **Write inactive elements to file**

 #. **inactive_file** Name of the file to which the inactive element
    information will be written.

-Setting up inactive elements with the Make element inactive using shapefile instruction can be time consuming in **grok** and this step does not need to be repeated as long as the grid structure remains the same.
+| Setting up inactive elements with the Make element inactive using
+  shapefile instruction can be time consuming in **grok** and this step does not need to be repeated as long as the grid structure remains the same.
 This instruction is intended to be used in conjunction with the following instruction.

 --------------

-|

-:math:`\bullet \bullet \bullet`

 --------------

-| Read inactive elements from file
+| **Read inactive elements from file**

 #. **inactive_file** Name of the file from which the inactive element
    information will be read.

-The results of successive calls to this instruction are cumulative, if different sets of inactive elements are read.
+| The results of successive calls to this instruction are cumulative, if
+  different sets of inactive elements are read.

 --------------

-|

-:math:`\bullet \bullet \bullet`

 Restarting a Simulation
 ~~~~~~~~~~~~~~~~~~~~~~~